|Ending the First Day||Geology Station A|

 [Finally, we note that AS14-66-9338, a picture taken out Ed's window after the PLSS jettison, shows that the flag has moved again, undoubtedly as a result of the pre-jettison depressurization; ending up pointing at an azimuth of about 335.]

 [During the depressurization, the released oxygen flows out of the dump valve into the lunar vacuum and will tend to expand preferentially in the plus-Z direction.
-Figure 9-4 from the Apollo 14 Preliminary Science Report shows the arrival of the released oxygen at the CCIG experiment, deployed at the ALSEP site 190 meters west of the LM.
+Thomas Schwageier has redrafted Figure 9-4 from the Apollo 14 Preliminary Science Report .
+The original shows the arrival of the released oxygen at the CCIG experiment, deployed at the ALSEP site 180 meters west of the LM.
 The first spike represents the arrival of oxygen released during the initial depressurization down to 3.5 psi and the second spike represents final depressurization.
 Available indications of the time the valve was first opened are imprecise; but the time of the second valve opening is known to a second or two.
 This time, 131:08:01 is equivalent to 08:11:03 GMT/UTC on 6 February 1971 and has been added to the figure.]

 [The limited availability of Apollo 14 data does not allow us to be very precise; and what is required to sort out what actually happened is a detailed numerical simulation and/or carefully designed laboratory demonstration.]

-[Thanks to Journal Contributors Ian Regan, Harald Kucharek, Ken Glover and to members of the Bad Astronomy bulletin board for raising the issue of the orientation of the Apollo 14 flag and for helpful input.]
+[Thanks to Journal Contributors Ian Regan, Harald Kucharek, Ken Glover and to members of the Bad Astronomy bulletin board for raising the issue of the orientation of the Apollo 14 flag and for helpful input.
+And to Thomas Schwagmeier for help with the discussion and for revision of the illustrations.]

 131:10:50 Mitchell: Pardon?